mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

 6/13 - Set up page to select which time of quizzing you want to do.

+6/14 - Aida - Added ControlP5 button stars to Quiz Game.

 6/15 - Fixed issue with keyboard functionallity and other merge issues.
 Also set up Learn so that missed words are added back to the queue.

+6/15 - Finalizing star function, adding message at the end of quiz.

+6/16 - Finished star function, added ability to create account, log in, and pull up sets for a specific account.
+Added accounts folder.